sarahlotspeich/Imputing-Censored-Covariates/README.md

 pooled_lm_res <- imputeCensoRd::fit_lm_to_imputed_list(imputed_list = sim_dat_imp, formula = y ~ imp + z)
 ```

-The function returns a list with the following three vectors each of length `p` (the number of regression parameters in `formula`):
+The function returns a list with the following two vectors each of length `p` (the number of regression parameters in `formula`):

 - `Coef`: The average coefficient estimates obtained from fitting `formula` to each dataframe in `imputed_list`
-- `Var`: The average variance estimates obtained from fitting `formula` to each dataframe in `imputed_list`
 - `Pooled_Var`: The pooled variance estimates, calculated using Rubin's rules

 In our simulation, this looks like